APO 101 (Paroxetine 40 mg)

 Pill with imprint APO 101 is White, Elliptical / Oval and has been identified as Paroxetine hydrochloride 40 mg.
 It is supplied by Apotex Corp..

-Paroxetine is used in the treatment of anxiety and stress; anxiety; depression; body dysmorphic disorder; dysautonomia (and more), and belongs to the drug class selective serotonin reuptake inhibitors.
+Paroxetine is used in the treatment of anxiety and stress; anxiety; depression; body dysmorphic disorder; postmenopausal symptoms (and more), and belongs to the drug class selective serotonin reuptake inhibitors.
 Excluding Brisdelle: There is positive evidence of human fetal risk during pregnancy.
 Brisdelle: Not for use in pregnancy.
-Paroxetine 40 mg is not a controlled substance under the Controlled Substance Act (CSA).
+Paroxetine 40 mg is not a controlled substance under the Controlled Substances Act (CSA).

 Images for APO 101

 - APO 101

 - Elliptical / Oval

 - Selective serotonin reuptake inhibitors